oznogon/gattaibushido-public/rules/02_pilots.md

 Once the Team has accrued seven (7) points of Schism, they must erase those points (keeping any excess that may have piled on) and immediately lower the overall Harmony one step toward Red.

-Lowering Harmony can result in loss of cards from your Pilots' Hands.
-If the max Hand is lowered as a result, all Pilots holding more cards than this maximum must discard accordingly.

 #### In the Red: Self-Destructive Behaviors